The new driving test

 The changes will only apply to car driving tests to begin with.

 For learners who have been stuck in the limbo of learning whilst the test was changing never fear.
 It has now passed over and for the first time since the test was last shaken up 21 years ago (when the theory was introduced) learners will have to go through a different type of examination to those drivers who occupied the roads before them.

-The new changes to the test aim to make the examination more realistic to some of the maneuvers and scenarios they would find themselves in on the road.
-From this week on wards learners will have to conduct independent driving for 20 minutes which has doubled from the 10 previously required- all whilst following a sat nav.
+The new changes to the test aim to make the examination more realistic to some of the manoeuvres and scenarios the learners would find themselves in on the road.

-- Answer vehicle safety questions whilst you are driving
+4. Answering a vehicle safety question while you are driving –

 When the changes we’re first announced, transport minister Andrew Jones stated “These changes announced today will help reduce the number of people killed or injured on our roads and equip new drivers with the skills they need to use our roads safely.